There are 2 schools of thought on leather care.

 For general spot cleaning, use a soft water-dampened cloth to rub out dirt.
 For oil or grease, try Murphy’s Oil Soap or a gentle dish soap.
 Always try an inconspicuous spot first to make sure your chosen product doesn’t react with the leather and leave an obvious discoloration or stain.

 Condition your leather once in awhile.
 Pros say 1-2 times/year.
 More if you live in an excessively dry or moist climate.
-It’s not nuke science, when it starts to look dry and thirsty, rub a good quality conditioner into your bag.
+It’s not nuke science, when it starts to look dry and thirsty, rub a good quality conditioner onto your bag.
 Make sure you don’t buy a colored conditioner.
-There are lots of good ones but I like Montana Pitch Blend products.
+There are lots of good ones but I like Leather Honey, Smith’s Leather Balm and Montana Pitch Blend products.
 Anywhere that sells horse tack or leather shoes will also most likely carry a few different options.

 Leather will stretch OUT but not BACK.
 Be conscious of how much stuff you cram into your bag.
 If you have so much stuff in your bag that it is bulging & noticeably stretching out the leather, maybe try to carry less stuff.
 Your back will thank you, too.